 “Being recognised on the street was weird at first…,” Chef Gilmore confided to us in his deep, smooth voice as we strolled through the light-filled dining room towards his busy but calm hub of a kitchen.

-As we passed through the buzzy restaurant, a young teenager dining with his dad fawned over the chef as if he was a bonafide rock star.
-In culinary terms, he is.
+As we passed through the buzzy restaurant on our way to the kitchen, a young teenager dining with his dad fawned over the chef as if he was a bonafide rock star.
+In the culinary world, he is.

 While the restaurant was already extraordinarily busy before Gilmore’s television appearance (there is customarily a six month waiting list for a Saturday night table), the exposure saw Quay’s waiting list grow even longer.

 While the perfume of the dish was otherworldly, so was the look of the dish.
 Gilmore’s creations are often strikingly elegant, such as the starters from the degustation menu we sampled.

-The first, a sashimi of blue mackerel, smoked eel flowers, sea scallops, pickled apple, nasturtiums, and Tasmanian wasabi, and the second, a salad of rhubarb, endive beetroot, purple carrot, rosa radish, kohlrabi, goat’s curd, pomegranate molasses, and violets.
+The first dish was a sashimi of blue mackerel, smoked eel flowers, sea scallops, pickled apple, nasturtiums, and Tasmanian wasabi, and the second was a salad of rhubarb, endive beetroot, purple carrot, rosa radish, kohlrabi, goat’s curd, pomegranate molasses, and violets.

 The pig jowl dish, on the other hand, had diners perplexed about the surprising appearance of the ‘crackling’ before the aromas of the dish proved too much and they had to dive in, alternating each moreish mouthful with a sip of a notable red wine from Quay’s exceptional wine list.